Apply to be naturalized if you are a permanent resident

 Who can apply

-Permanent residents with valid residency status who meet the following criteria, according to section 5 of the Citizenship Law, 1952:
+Permanent residents with valid residency status who meet the following conditions.

-- Have resided in Israel for 3 of the 5 years before the application.
+- have resided in Israel for 3 of the 5 years before applying

-- Have relinquished their other citizenship or can provide evidence that they will cease to hold foreign citizenship have been naturalized.
+- have relinquished your other citizenship or can provide evidence that you will cease to hold foreign citizenship after being naturalized.

 What you need